-- (a) an employer in relation to that work premises; or - (b) a person who owns, operates or controls that work premises, must display a sign at each public entry advising that each person entering the work premises must wear a face covering, unless an exception under a pandemic order in force applies.
+- (1) an employer in relation to that work premises; or - (2) a person who owns, operates or controls that work premises, must display a sign at each public entry advising that each person entering the work premises must wear a face covering, unless an exception under a pandemic order in force applies.

-Division 2 - Responding to suspected or confirmed COVID-19 case
+Division 2 - Responding to a symptomatic person or a confirmed COVID-19 case

-13. Responding to a suspected case of COVID-19 in a work premises
+13. Responding to a symptomatic person in a work premises

-- (1) An employer must not require a worker to perform work at a work premises if the worker is displaying one or more COVID-19 Symptoms. - (2) As soon as practicable after becoming aware of a suspected case in a worker who has attended a work premises in the period commencing 48 hours prior to the onset of symptoms, an employer must: - (a) advise the worker to self-isolate immediately and support the worker in doing so, by either: - (i) directing the worker to travel home immediately (and providing support to the worker to do so); or - (ii) where the worker is unable to travel home immediately, directing the worker to isolate themselves at the work premises and, whilst doing so, to wear a face covering and remain at least 1.5 metres from any other person at the work premises, until the worker can return home later that day to self-isolate; and
+- (1) An employer must not require a worker to perform work at a work premises if the worker is a symptomatic person. - (2) As soon as practicable after becoming aware of a symptomatic person who has attended a work premises in the period commencing 48 hours prior to the onset of symptoms, an employer must: - (a) advise the worker that they are required to comply with the relevant requirements set out in the Testing Requirements for Contacts and Exposed Persons and, where applicable, follow the COVID-19 rapid antigen test procedure; and - (b) ensure appropriate records are maintained in accordance with clause 10(1) in order to support contact tracing if the symptomatic person becomes a confirmed case, particularly from the period commencing 48 hours prior to the onset of symptoms in the symptomatic person; and inform all workers (including the health and safety representative) to be vigilant about the onset of COVID-19 symptoms and advise all workers to comply with the relevant requirements set out in the Testing Requirements for Contacts and Exposed Persons and, where applicable, follow the COVID-19 rapid antigen test procedure if they become symptomatic.

-Note: the worker should isolate in a separate room from other persons, where possible.

-- (b) advise the worker to be tested for COVID-19 as soon as practicable, and to self-isolate whilst awaiting the result of that test; and - (c) ensure appropriate records are maintained in accordance with clause 10(1) in order to support contact tracing if the suspected case becomes a confirmed case, particularly from the period commencing 48 hours prior to the onset of symptoms in the suspected case; and